 3 TERMINOLOGY

+3.1 Additional Falling Weight — Cylindrical test body of given dimensions and mass inside the pendulum producing an additional impact stress on the gymnastics apparatus during pendulum swing.

-3.1 Cable Tension — The predetermined value of force (N) exerted on the mounting cables of the completely-mounted unloaded horizontal bar.
+3.2 Cable Tension — The predetermined value of force (N) exerted on the mounting cables of the completely-mounted unloaded horizontal bar.

-3.2 Static Tractive Force — The predetermined value of force (N) exerted on the midpoint of the bar, pulling the bar vertically downwards.

-3.3 Starting Position –– The position of the unloaded bar from which the total deflection in vertical and horizontal direction is determined.
-The midpoint of the bar shall serve as the point of reference for the measurements.

-3.4 Deflection –– The measured distance (mm) between the starting position and the maximum displacement of the midpoint of the bar in vertical and horizontal direction respectively.

-3.5 Definition of Spatial Dimensions –– For the determination of the vertical and horizontal deflection of the midpoint of the bar, the spatial dimensions are defined as illustrated in Fig. 1.
+3.3 Definition of Spatial Dimensions — For the determination of the vertical and horizontal deflection of the midpoint of the bar, the spatial dimensions are defined as illustrated in Fig. 1.

 Fig. 1 Definition of Spatial Dimensions (Pendulum in horizontal position before release)

-3.6 Pendulum — Tubular test body of given dimensions and mass with an additional low-friction falling weight inside.
-The test body is attached to the bar with the help of two inflexible grasping arms, each of which is at the same distance from the midpoint of the bar, guaranteeing a low-friction rotation of the test body about the longitudinal axis of the bar.

-3.7 Maximum Force (Fmax) — The maximum value of the reaction force in the direction of the pendulum's centre of gravity measured as the sum of the forces exerted on both grasping arms during the pendulum swing, expressed in Newton (N).
+3.4 Deflection — The measured distance (mm) between the starting position and the maximum displacement of the midpoint of the bar in vertical and horizontal direction respectively.

+3.5 Frequency of Oscillation — Reciprocal of the value determined by the duration of the half amplitude interval divided by the number of oscillations of the bar-pendulum system within the half amplitude interval.
+The frequency is expressed in Hz (see Fig. 2).

+3.6 Half Amplitude — Value of the amplitude (mm) of the first oscillation which is equal to or less than half the maximum amplitude.

+3.7 Half Amplitude Interval — Duration of oscillation (ms) between the passage of the maximum amplitude and the reaching of the half amplitude (See Fig. 2).

+Fig. 2 Oscillation Damping Parameters

 3.8 Hanging Position — Stable equilibrium position of the hanging pendulum under gravity conditions only.

 3.9 Horizontal Position — Position of the attached pendulum rectangular to the hanging position.

-3.10 Additional Falling Weight — Cylindrical test body of given dimensions and mass inside the pendulum producing an additional impact stress on the gymnastics apparatus during pendulum swing.

-3.11 Internal Drop Height –– Predetermined sliding distance of the additional falling weight inside the pendulum.

-3.12 Initial Tension –– Predetermined value of the force exerted on the bar, composed of the gravity of the attached pendulum and an additional tractive force pulling the bar-pendulum system vertically downwards.
+3.10 Initial Tension — Predetermined value of the force exerted on the bar, composed of the gravity of the attached pendulum and an additional tractive force pulling the bar-pendulum system vertically downwards.

-3.13 Frequency of Oscillation — Reciprocal of the value determined by the duration of the half amplitude interval divided by the number of oscillations of the bar-pendulum system within the half amplitude interval.
-The frequency is expressed in Hz (see Fig. 2).
+3.11 Internal Drop Height — Predetermined sliding distance of the additional falling weight inside the pendulum.

-3.14 Maximum Amplitude — Value of the amplitude (mm) of the first oscillation of the bar-pendulum system after the release of the initial tension.
+3.12 Maximum Amplitude — Value of the amplitude (mm) of the first oscillation of the bar-pendulum system after the release of the initial tension.

-3.15 Half Amplitude — Value of the amplitude (mm) of the first oscillation which is equal to or less than half the maximum amplitude.

-3.16 Half Amplitude Interval — Duration of oscillation (ms) between the passage of the maximum amplitude and the reaching of the half amplitude (See Fig. 2).

-Fig. 2 Oscillation Damping Parameters
+3.13 Maximum Force (Fmax) — The maximum value of the reaction force in the direction of the pendulum's centre of gravity measured as the sum of the forces exerted on both grasping arms during the pendulum swing, expressed in Newton (N).

+3.14 Pendulum — Tubular test body of given dimensions and mass with an additional low-friction falling weight inside.
+The test body is attached to the bar with the help of two inflexible grasping arms, each of which is at the same distance from the midpoint of the bar, guaranteeing a low-friction rotation of the test body about the longitudinal axis of the bar.

+3.15 Starting Position — The position of the unloaded bar from which the total deflection in vertical and horizontal direction is determined.
+The midpoint of the bar shall serve as the point of reference for the measurements.

+3.16 Static Tractive Force — The predetermined value of force (N) exerted on the midpoint of the bar, pulling the bar vertically downwards.

 4 CONSTRUCTION AND WORKMANSHIP

-4.1 The Horizontal bar shall be composed of a round bar with a constant diameter, positioned horizontally and supported by two upright supports.
+4.1 The horizontal bar shall be composed of a round bar with a constant diameter, positioned horizontally and supported by two upright supports.
 These supports are firmly placed on the floor and equipped with extra floor plates to distribute force.

 4.2 The height of the horizontal bar must be adjustable for additional 10 cm to the standard height.
 Height changes shall be possible by devices at the supports above the upper surface of the landing mat.
 Wires and chains shall be long enough to increment the height.
 The distance between two sockets shall not be less than 200 cm.